ahamedraashid/AcmeCorporation/README.md

 ### Future improvements

-* Implementing SignalR( or similar web socket programming framework) to push bid updates from server to client.
 * Introducing lazy loading to load products in the home page (Instead of loading all the products in browser at once).
 * Improvement to be done on on Admin features (activating and deactivating customers, adding a new Admin).